 Cyber Monday showdown: Wal-Mart closes in on Amazon in online price war

-REUTERS: Wal-Mart Stores Inc is within striking distance of matching Amazon.com Inc's online prices for the first time, a key milestone in its effort to regain the "low price leader" title.
+NEW YORK: Wal-Mart Stores is within striking distance of matching Amazon.com's online prices for the first time, a key milestone in its effort to regain the "low price leader" title.

 Wal-Mart has aggressively invested in making its prices more competitive against brick-and-mortar rivals since the start of the year.